Battle of Lwów (1920): Battle

 On 12 Aug., Budyonny received orders for the Konarmiya "to destroy the enemy on the right bank of the Bug in the shortest possible time and, having forced the river, to follow on the heels of retreating Third and Sixth Polish Armies and seize the city of Lwow."
 Budyonny started a three prong attack on 13 Aug., and was at Lopatyn on 14 Aug.
-On 15 Aug., his 6th Cavalry Division swam the river and came within nine miles of Lwow, despite being counter-attacked by the Poles, which included twenty planes.
+On 15 Aug., his 6th Cavalry Division swam the river and came within nine miles of Lwow, despite being counter-attacked by the Poles, including by twenty planes.
 However, on 16 Aug., he received orders from Tukhachevsky ordering Budyonny to march to Ustilug-Wlodzimierz.
 Budyonny continued to advance so that Lwow was surrounded on three sides.
 Yet on the evening of 19 Aug., Budyonny received news of the Polish counter-offensive, and abandoned the siege of Lwow on 20 Aug.

 Related battles

 Several battles near Lwów were decisive for the outcome of the entire war.
 They included: